xiraynedev/next-streaming/README.md

 # next-streaming

 The Next Streaming application uses two Docker Compose files that work to package and run several microservices also hosted on GitHub.
-Terraform will be used to create the infrastructure on Microsoft Azure.
+Terraform can be used to create the infrastructure on any of the major cloud providers.

 ![project screenshot](/project-screenshot.webp)